 Victor Luca, 4-Feb-20.

-During the most recent local election cycle in our district I was asked at a September 2019 BOPDHB public meeting the question of what I would do about improving Maori health outcomes?
+During the most recent local body election cycle in our district I was asked at a September 2019 BOPDHB public meeting the question of what I would do about improving Maori health outcomes?
 Although the media in our country has for many years been reporting poor health outcomes among Tangata Whenua, I have to admit that it was not a question I was prepared for.

-After a considerable amount of research into possible links between race, ethnicity and social-economic factors, including poverty, health care inequities and racism and health I cannot say that I have all, or indeed many of the answers.
+After a considerable amount of research into possible links between race, ethnicity and socioeconomic factors, including poverty, health care inequities and racism and health I cannot say that I have all, or indeed many of the answers.
 I do however have a theory that requires testing.

 Thankfully, the hornet’s nest that is health policy is a national issue in which Mayors and District Councilors have little or no role to play.